There is no provision for any form of consolidated filing or group loss relief in Vietnam.

 Decree 20/2017/ND-CP was enacted on 24 February 2017 and became effective from 1 May 2017.
 The guiding Circular 41/2017/TT-BTC was enacted on 28 April 2017 and became effective from 1 May 2017.

-Decree 20 and Circular 41 are based generally on concepts and principles from the Transfer Pricing Guidelines of the OECD and BEPS Action Plan.
+Decree 20 and Circular 41 are based generally on concepts and principles from the Transfer Pricing Guidelines of the Organisation for Economic Co-operation and Development (OECD) and Base Erosion and Profit Shifting (BEPS) Action Plan.

-Vietnam’s transfer pricing (“TP”) rules also apply to domestic related party transactions.
+Vietnam’s transfer pricing rules also apply to domestic related party transactions.

 Related party definition